Kojo Manuel

-Nyantakyi Kusi Emmanuel, stage name Kojo Manuel (born 4 December) is a Ghanaian Radio Host, Event MC, Artiste.
-He was crowned as the Best Event Hypeman at the Ghana Entertainment Awards USA, 2022, he also won the Best MC/Hypeman at the Ghana Event Awards 2021 & Best MC & Hypeman at Ghana DJ Awards 2019.
-He currently works with YFM Ghana, Ghana's biggest urban music station, where he hosts the late afternoon show, The DrYve of Your LYfe, from Monday to Friday, 3 pm till 7 pm.
+Nyantakyi Kusi kojo Emmanuel, (born December 4), known by his stage name Kojo Manuel, is a Ghanaian radio host, Event MC, and artist.
+He presently works at YFM Ghana, where he is the host of the late weekday afternoon program "The DrYve of Your LYfe".

-He won the Best Hypeman at the Y Clash of the DJs in April 2022.

 Early life and career

-He was a general arts student at the Opoku Ware Secondary School in Kumasi and continued to the University of Ghana, studying diploma in archives administration and later a bachelor's degree in information studies.
+Manuel was a general arts student at the Opoku Ware Secondary School in Kumasi and continued to the University of Ghana, studying diploma in archives administration and later completed a bachelor's degree in information studies.

 He worked with Echo House as a digital marketer and copywriter from 2014 to 2018 and started as an MC for his university hall, Jean Nelson Aka Hall in the University Ghana in 2014.